oneapi-src/oneDNN/source/programming_model.rst

 the compute logic to hardware ISA level and generates binary code.
 The generated code is specialized for the input and output tensor’s metadata.
 Users must create new logical tensors to pass complete metadata with the compilation API.
-The logical tensors should fully specify id, data type, shape, and layout, the compilation should succeed.
+The logical tensors should fully specify id, data type, shape (can be incomplete for outputs), and layout, the compilation should succeed.
 The logical tensors passed during compilation time must match IDs with partition’s ports.
 The logical tensors must have same data types with the ports with the port of the same ID.

 For the output logical tensors, users must either specify a public layout using size and stride for each tensor dimension or request oneDNN Graph implementation